Forgot password

 Tyler Geis

-Tyler Geis has a background of working behind the scenes in network television for many years.
-So, why not maybe write about the business as well.
-Tyler has been an Entertainment writer for about three years now.
-Covering all things cinema, as well as what's red hot on television for the week.
-From interviewing directors to reviewing the best movies out there now, Tyler's resume is starting to run out of room as of late, and that's not a bad thing.
+Tyler has been an entertainment writer for about three years now, covering all things cinema as well as what's red hot on television this week.
+From interviewing directors to reviewing the best movies out now, Tyler's resume is starting to run out of room as of late, and that's not a bad thing.